leeohaddad/reward-system-challenge/README.md

 ### The Cycles Problem

-Oh, well, not everything smells like flower, right?
+Oh, well, not everything smells like flowers, right?
 After finishing my solution implementation, I found a problem when testing it with the provided input.txt.
 I managed to find the only line that makes my program crash: "42 1".
 Removing it, the program was going fine.
 It could have been due to all the big misteries that lay around the number 42, but it was actually just a problem with cycles.
 In fact, it makes a lot of sense, since cycles would create mutual dependencies, making it impossible to make the caculations.
 To solve it, I made an assumption: if someone has made any invitation, this person counts as an invited person, even if no one has actually invited this person.
-This way, we can apply the "multiple invites sent to the same person don't produce any further points" rule and apply the solution successfully.
+This way, we can apply the "multiple invites sent to the same person don't produce any further points" rule and calculate the solution successfully.

 ### Expanding Horizons